untoreh/home/docs/secrets/README.md

 ```

 - Fetch and execute the deployment script `secrets-setup.sh`
-- If a `$REPO` is provided, the setup assumes a remote exists, and fetches that, otherwise execution stops after the encryption filters are setup
+- If `$REPO` is provided, the setup assumes a remote exists, and fetches that, otherwise execution stops after the encryption filters are setup

 ```bash
 SETUP_URL="https://unto.re/secrets-setup.sh"